JoshuaBillson/RemoteSensingToolbox.jl/docs/src/index.md

 # Spectral Analysis

 Spectral analysis involves studying the relationships between different materials and their corresponding spectral signatures.
 Due to the interactions between light and matter, each signature is unique to the material that emitted it.
 We can exploit this fact to assign a label to each pixel, or even estimate the abundances of different materials at a sub-pixel level.
+This package provides several methods for both extracting and visualizing these signatures.

 ```@docs
 extract_signatures